fomenko-ai/cranberrypy/README.md

 Cranberrypy uses the GoJS framework.

-To view the project dependency diagrams, open the `index.html` file in a browser.
+To view the project dependency diagrams, open the `workspace.html` file in a browser via IDE (localhost will be launched automatically).

 #### Examples of dependency visualization